Hardest Solitaire Games by Win Rate

 Tips for Playing Any Hard Solitaire Game

 Every game above will beat you most of the time.
-That is unavoidable — the win rates are structural.
-But how you lose matters.
+That is structural and unavoidable.
+However, how you lose matters.
 Better losing teaches you faster.

 Count before you move.
 Hard games punish impulse decisions.
-Before touching a card, confirm the destination is legal, check what card will be exposed underneath, and ask whether the move opens a useful sequence or just relocates an obstruction.
+Before touching a card, confirm the destination is legal.
+Check what card will be exposed underneath.
+Ask whether the move opens a useful sequence or just relocates an obstruction.

 Recognize unwinnable positions quickly.
-Every game above has positions where the game is over but you keep playing out of optimism.
-Recognizing these positions early — when two or three suit sequences are fully blocked with no relocation path — saves time and teaches you the structural patterns that lead to dead ends.
+Every game has positions where the game is over but you keep playing out of optimism.
+Recognize these early—when two or three suit sequences are fully blocked with no relocation path.
+This saves time and teaches you the patterns that lead to dead ends.

 Replay losing games.
-Most digital solitaire apps have a deal replay feature.
-If you lose a game of Forty Thieves, replay the same deal and look for the decision point where the game diverged.
-Hard games are hard partly because the critical decision happens long before the position looks stuck.
+Most digital solitaire apps include a deal replay feature.
+If you lose a Forty Thieves game, replay it.
+Look for the decision point where the game diverged.
+Hard games punish you because the critical decision happens long before the position looks stuck.

 Start with strategy articles, not intuition.
-Every game above has documented strategy.
-Players who try to develop technique from scratch spend far more losses reaching conclusions that experienced players already know.
-Read the strategy before you have lost twenty games in a row.
+Every game has documented strategy.
+Players who develop technique from scratch spend far more losses reaching conclusions experienced players already know.
+Read the strategy before you lose twenty games in a row.

 Which Hard Game Should You Try First?